MythicDrops/MythicDrops/docs/repairCosts_yml.md

       ## Behaves identically to item-name, but with the item's lore instead.
       item-lore:
         - Example
+      ## Behaves identically to item-name, but with the item's enchantments instead.
+      enchantments:
+        MENDING: 1
 # other repair costs down here...
 ```